asayers/cbdr/README.md

 [Source](https://nnethercote.github.io/2022/10/27/how-to-speed-up-the-rust-compiler-in-october-2022.html)

-### Instruction count is ~~not determinisic~~ hard to make determinisic
+### Instruction count is ~~not deterministic~~ hard to make deterministic

-The idea of swapping wall time for something 100% determinisic is very tempting, because it means you can do away with all this statistical nonsense and just compare two numbers.
+The idea of swapping wall time for something 100% deterministic is very tempting, because it means you can do away with all this statistical nonsense and just compare two numbers.
 Sounds good, right?